Amna-0/Rehal/README.md

 - Wire up the search field to actually filter the city list
 - Make "Favorites" persist selected cities
-- Move city data to a separate JSON file instead of inline `List<Map>` definitions
 - Add Arabic language support with a language toggle button

 ---